simomarsili/ndd/README.rst

 a parameter-free, Bayesian entropy estimator for discrete data.

-The figure shows the average bias for the different estimators (NSB the "plugin" or maximum-likelihood estimator and an estimator proposed by `Peter Grassberger <https://www.ucalgary.ca/complexity/people/faculty/peter>`_ in `Grassberger 2003 <https://arxiv.org/abs/physics/0307138>`_ Eq.
+The figure shows the average bias for the different estimators (NSB, the "plugin" or maximum-likelihood estimator and an estimator proposed by `Peter Grassberger <https://www.ucalgary.ca/complexity/people/faculty/peter>`_ in `Grassberger 2003 <https://arxiv.org/abs/physics/0307138>`_ Eq.
 35).
 The bias is averaged over 1000 vectors of counts extracted from a Dirichlet-multinomial distribution with alphabet size :math:`k=10^4` for two different values of the concentration parameter :math:`\alpha`.

 .. image:: ./figs/bias.svg
-   :height: 500px
+   :height: 600px
    :width: 1000 px
-   :scale: 100 %
+   :scale: 90 %
    :alt: average bias for NSB, plugin and Grassberger estimator
    :align: center
    :target: ./figs/bias.svg

 Basic usage
 ===========